DockYard/elixir-mail/extra_doc/Tables.md

 Extra Options |
 :------------ | :------
 `:cols` | Definitions for the individual columns.
-`:repeat_header` | The number of rows that make up the header of the table.
+`:repeat_header` | The number of rows that make up the header of the table, and that will be repeated when the data overflows the supplied boundary.
 `:rows` | Definitions for the individual rows.

 The headers if set will be repeated with each call.